-The RCauth Pilot ICA Managers and Administrators, being the RAs, represent that the RA will act in accordance with the provisions in this CP/CPS.
+The RCauth Pilot ICA ManagersPMA and the Administrators, being the responsible for the acceptance of RAs, represent that the RA will act in accordance with the provisions in this CP/CPS to the best of their knowledge.

 By performing a successful authentication and by releasing a signed statement of attributes regarding the applicant, the RA - represented by its FIMS IdP - represents that the data provided substantially corresponds to its current best knowledge of the value of the released attributes, and that the authenticator of the applicant - at the time of authentication, is not known to be compromised and that the applicant is not in violation of any acceptable use policies imposed by the RA upon its users.